-Professor Eason, a native of Evanston, Illinois recieved a B.A. in Urban and Regional Planning from the University of Illinois Urbana-Champaign in 1995 and a M.P.P. from the Irving B. Harris School of Public Policy at the University of Chicago in 2002.
-Before entering graduate school, he worked as a church-based community organizer focusing on housing and criminal justice issues.
-He also served as a political organizer most notably for then Illinois State Senator Barack Obama.
+John Major Eason is an Associate Professor in the Department of Sociology at the University of Wisconsin-Madison.
+He holds a Ph.D. from the Department of Sociology at the University of Chicago.
+Professor Eason, a native of Evanston, Illinois recieved a B.A. in Urban and Regional Planning from the University of Illinois Urbana-Champaign and a M.P.P. from the Harris School of Public Policy at the University of Chicago.
+Before entering graduate school, he was a church-based community organizer focusing on housing and criminal justice issues.
+He also served as a political organizer for then Illinois State Senator Barack Obama.